rladies/rladiesguide/content/comm/directory/index.en.md

 To start a new chapter, contact: info@rladies.org

+### Updating Deadnames

+When updating an existing R-Ladies member directory profile, we usually edit the entry but this will not fix the URL.
+As a result, the [deadname](https://www.huffpost.com/entry/deadnaming-a-trans-person-is-violenceso-why-does_b_58cc58cce4b0e0d348b3434b) will still appear in the URL for the directory entry.
+Therefore, when requested to remove a deadname in an existing directory entry, we will need to completely delete the old entry and add the entry as a new entry.
+This will create a new URL with the updated name.

 ### Misc

 - write out countries but not states, leave states as initial (e.g. NY)